peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Negate(
         PeterO.Numbers.EContext context);

-Returns a decimal number with the same value as this object but with the sign reversed.
+Returns an arbitrary-precision decimal number with the same value as this object but with the sign reversed.

 <b>Parameters:</b>